Kayanza Province, Burundi

 Care to see more recommendations from your friends at Sweet Bloom?

 We buy, roast, and sell coffee.
 On a surface level, this sounds simple enough.
 But buying coffee in a way we are proud of and in a way that those who buy our coffee are proud of is often complex, challenging, and hard work.
 We find ourselves on a continuum of buying and selling that progresses towards more sustainable, meaningful and equitable.
-The below information provides basic information for each lot on where we are on this journey, and where this lot falls within our relationship chart.
+The chart below provides basic information for each lot on where we are on this journey.